chumnend/wackystonks/README.md

 # Wacky Stonks: Stock Simulator

 ## About this project
-A multiplayer stock market simulator
+A multiplayer stock market simulator.

+STATUS: On Hiatus

 ### Demo
 TBD